-Wisconsin requires that family and medical leave be provided by both public and private employers under the Wisconsin Family and Medical Leave Act (WFMLA) (WI Gen. Stat.
+Wisconsin law requires that family and medical leave be provided by both public and private employers under the Wisconsin Family and Medical Leave Act (WFMLA) (WI Gen. Stat.
 Sec.
 103.10).
-Employers with 50 or more employees are covered.

 • The birth of a child, provided the leave begins within 16 weeks of the date of birth; or